jcari-dev/pyworldatlas-documentation/README.md

 ## Contributing

-Contributions are welcome!
 If you'd like to contribute, please check out the [Contributing Guide](https://jcari-dev.github.io/pyworldatlas-documentation/contributing.html) for details.

 ## License